samuel-vitorino/lm.rs/README.md

 ## Instructions

-Download the .safetensors and config file from [huggingface](https://huggingface.co/google/gemma-2-2b-it) (So we don't have to clone the pytorch repo).
+Download the .safetensors, config.json and tokenizer.model files from [huggingface](https://huggingface.co/google/gemma-2-2b-it) (So we don't have to clone the pytorch repo).

 Use the export.py file to convert the model weights into float32 LMRS format: